bcsdca/cec_livestream_scheduling/README.md

 ## Features

-- Automated Scheduling
+1. Automated Scheduling
   Automatically schedules livestreams for all three congregations (English, Mandarin, and Cantonese) based on a predefined schedule.
   Current setup: All streams are scheduled for 9:30 PM every Friday.

-- Multi-Congregation Support
+2. Multi-Congregation Support
   Supports scheduling for English, Mandarin, and Cantonese services.

-- Configurable
+3. Configurable
   Settings and credentials are managed through configuration files (excluded from the repository for security).

-- Report
+4. Report
-  It will send email to Bill Chu, Jason Tong, Michael Kuo upon successful livestream scheduling.
+  It will send email to Bill Chu, Jason Tong, Michael Kuo for successful or any failure msg during livestream scheduling.

 - TBD